vikram-donekal/go-RestFull/README.md

 How to Start:
  1:Using Docker Image

 		docker run -d -p 9090:9090 vikramdonekal/go-restfull

 		Test with:  http://machineIp:9090/api/exit

  2:Using Helm Chart inside K8

-		Download the helm chart from my github.

-				helm package /path/to/my-helm-chart
+	Download the helm chart from my github helm package /path/to/my-helm-chart
 		helm install /output/of/package.tgz
 	Verify Installion:
 		kubectl get pods
 		kubectl get services
 Get Port of the service mapping and verify with : http://machineIp:servicePort:/api/exit